Jingning-Zhang/PROSPER/README.md

     delta0    lambda0
     49.8      0.002
 ```
-The optimal parameters can be obtained by running the official [lassosum2]( https://privefl.github.io/bigsnpr-extdoc/polygenic-scores-pgs.html#example-ldpred2-and-lassosum2 "lassosum2"), or used [a simplifier version of lassosum2]( https://github.com/Jingning-Zhang/PRS-epr/blob/main/lassosum2.md "lassosum2") written in command line using the same data structure as PRS-epr.
+The optimal parameters can be obtained by running the official [lassosum2]( https://privefl.github.io/bigsnpr-extdoc/polygenic-scores-pgs.html#example-ldpred2-and-lassosum2 "lassosum2"), or used [a simplifier version of lassosum2]( https://github.com/Jingning-Zhang/PROSPER/blob/main/lassosum2.md "lassosum2") written in command line using the same data structure as PROSPER.
 If you have not run the official lassosum2, we suggests using the **simplifier version** instead.
 It is faster, requires less computation resource, and has a direct output for `lassosum_param`.

  - **chrom** (optional): The chromosome on which the model is fitted, separated by comma or dash for consecutive chromosomes.
 Default is 1-22.